 Welcome back to Infinite Web Chat!
-Last week we talked PPC (Pay Per Click Marketing).
+Last time we talked PPC (Pay Per Click Marketing).

 On Episode 3 we are talking all things Social Media Marketing.
 Click to listen above or you can read the transcript below.
 You can also subscribe on iTunes »